-Breeding takes placed during the late wet season or early dry season.
+Breeding takes place during the late wet season or early dry season.
 The male maintains a territory which overlaps that of many females.
 The boar may use two different mating strategies.
 One known as “overlap promiscuity” sees the male follow a female or stand near one of her valuable resources till she comes by and he can mate with her.
 The other technique is the “roaming tactic.”
 When using this the male will go looking for the sows who are ready to mate.
 While the males are looking for mates they will sometimes fight using their tusks.
-The waters on their head cushion them when these attacks occur.
+The warts on their head cushion them when these attacks occur.

 After mating occurs it will take 6 months till the piglets are born.
 A littler of 2 to 3 piglets are normally born though 8 is possible.
 When 8 are born not all of them will survive.
 This is due to the way that each piglet has its own teat.
 None of its siblings ever suck from this teat even if the piglet dies.
 Females only have 4 teats meaning only 4 piglets can be raised at a time.

 The boar is mature at 20 months of age.
-These animals will not normally mate till they are 4 though.
+These animals will not normally mate till they are 4 though

 The warthog males are solitary while the females live in groups known as sounders.
 Sub adult males will also create groups which they remain part of till they develop their own territory.

 When feeding warthogs will often bend onto their wrists.
 They have calloused pads on the wrists to protect their skin when they are doing this.